nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Prerequisites: List all Guests and Vendors using the `list` command.
 Multiple Guests and Vendors in each list.

 1. Test case: `delete_vendor 1`<br>
    Expected: First Vendor is deleted from the Guest list.
-Details of the deleted Vendor shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted Vendor shown in the outcome box.

 2. Test case: `delete_vendor 0`<br>
    Expected: No Vendor is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the outcome box.
+Command line remains the same.

 3. Other incorrect delete commands to try: `delete_vendor`, `delete_vendor x`, `...` (where x is larger than the guest list size)<br>
    Expected: Similar to previous.